-SOC 229 Dr. Reilly Crisis in Population 3 credits A study of the basic variables of population, birth, death and migration, socioeconomic and cultural variables affecting population, growth, projections and forecasts.
+Dr. Reilly 3 credits

+A study of the basic variables of population, birth, death and migration, socioeconomic and cultural variables affecting population, growth, projections and forecasts.
 The chief natural and social demographic theories.
 Population policies and practices in selected world areas.

-SOC 231 Dr. Rielly, Prof. Pryle Urban Sociology 3 credits Urban ecology and culture as the dominant form of community life in contemporary society; their characteristics, peculiarities, and problems.
+Dr. Rielly, Prof. Pryle 3 credits

+Urban Sociology Urban ecology and culture as the dominant form of community life in contemporary society; their characteristics, peculiarities, and problems.

-SOC 234 Drs.
-Rielly, Rynn Cultural Anthropology 3 credits Cultural and social organization among primitive or preliterate societies; marriage, property, religion, magic and tribal control.
+Drs.
+Rielly, Rynn 3 credits

+Cultural Anthropology Cultural and social organization among primitive or preliterate societies; marriage, property, religion, magic and tribal control.
 Significance of the study of primitive cultures for understanding of urban industrial civilizations.

-SOC 235 Dr. Rynn Peoples of East Asia 3 credits The anthropology of the East Asian culture area, focusing particularly on China and Japan.
+Peoples of East Asia

+The anthropology of the East Asian culture area, focusing particularly on China and Japan.
 Topics include basic social institutions, world views, culture and personality, and the problem of modernization.

-SOC 284 Staff Special Topics in Sociology
+Special Topics in Sociology